 - Multi-gigabyte files and multi-terabyte libraries – A video CMS is built for storing tens of thousands of video files that may each consume hundreds of gigabytes of hard disk space.

-- Intelligent streaming of video content – Video content management systems automatically detect corporate network conditions and device capabilities, and stream videos in the highest quality, most efficient way possible given these constraints.
+- Delivering video content – Video content management systems automatically detect corporate network conditions and device capabilities, and stream videos in the highest quality, most efficient way possible given these constraints.

 - Searching inside video content – Some video content management systems like Panopto include specialized search engines that allow users to search across entire libraries of video, and find any word spoken or shown in any of the videos.